whiscard/openmrs-docker/README.md

 # How to Use the OpenHMIS Images using docker-compose

+## EXAMPLE (in summary):

+1. Install docker
+2. Install docker-compose
+3. Clone [this](https://github.com/OpenHMIS/openmrs-docker) repo to your local environment i.e `git clone https://github.com/OpenHMIS/openmrs-docker`
+4. `cd openmrs-docker`
+5. `docker-compose up -d` - this installs and configures both the openmrs and mysql containers.
+6. Once the docker container is up and running, run `docker ps` - This will show you the active containers.
+Note the `port` number for the openmrs container and use it to access the webapp i.e `http://localhost:9802/openmrs`
+7. Use `docker-compose stop` and `docker-compose start` to stop and start the containers respectively.

+# To customize your docker-compose settings

 ## Edit the docker-compose.yml file

 There are a number of Environment Variables to set in the docker compose file, namely: